santamm/disaster-response-pipeline/README.md

         where --gridsearch activates a gridsearchCV for optimal hyperparameters and --alternative loads an alternative model (LinearSVC) with a custom Transformer

+        Please use this parameters of you want to test the webapp too: python train_classifier.py ../data/DisasterResponse.db classifier.pkl

 2. Webapplication: run the following command in the app's directory to run your web app.